nus-tic4002-AY2021S2/tp2/docs/DeveloperGuide.md

        Expected: Employee records with `Developer` in its role are displayed.

     1. Test case (Invalid value): `find r/`<br>
        Expected: List of employee records is not updated.
-Error details are shown in the command box.
+Error details are shown in the result display box.

 ### Editing an employee record

 1. Editing an employee record while all employee records are being shown

-    1. Prerequisites: List all employees using the `list` command.
+    1. Prerequisites: List all employee records using the `list` command.
 Ensure that there is at least one employee record in the list.

     1. Test case: `edit 1 p/91821748 s/9000 t/Mentor t/l33tCoder`<br>
        Expected: First employee record is updated with the new phone number, salary and tags.

     1. Test case (Invalid value): `edit 1 p/91 s/9000 t/Mentor t/l33tCoder`<br>
-       Expected: No employee is edited.
-Error details are shown in the command box.
+       Expected: No employee record is edited.
+Error details are shown in the result display box.

-    1. Other incorrect edit commands to try: `edit`, `edit x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect edit commands to try: `edit`, `edit x [OTHER_PARAMETERS]…` (where x is larger than the list size)<br>
-       Expected: No employee is edited.
-Error details are shown in the command box.
+       Expected: No employee record is edited.
+Error details are shown in the result display box.

 ### Deleting an employee record

 1. Deleting an employee record while all employee records are being shown

-    1. Prerequisites: List all employees using the `list` command.
+    1. Prerequisites: List all employee records using the `list` command.
 Ensure that there is at least one employee record in the list.

     1. Test case: `delete 1`<br>
        Expected: First employee record is deleted from the list.
-Details of the deleted employee is shown in the command box.
+Details of the deleted employee is shown in the result display box.

     1. Test case (Invalid index): `delete 0`<br>
        Expected: No employee record is deleted.
-Error details are shown in the command box.
+Error details are shown in the result display box.

     1. Other incorrect delete commands to try: `delete`, `delete x` (where x is larger than the list size)<br>
-       Expected: No employee is deleted.
-Error details are shown in the command box.
+       Expected: No employee record is deleted.
+Error details are shown in the result display box.

 ### Sorting employee records